 If you are getting error code 0x80300024 when trying to install Windows on your computer.
-Here is a complete guide to solve this error of Windows Installer error code 0x80300024.
-Some users have encountered error code 0x80300024 when trying to install a new or different version of Windows on their computer.
+Here is a complete guide to solving this error of Windows Installer error code 0x80300024.
+Some users have encountered the error code 0x80300024 when trying to install a new or different version of Windows on their computers.
 When the error code is triggered, you’ll see the following error message:

 Windows is unable to install to the selected location, Error 0x80300024